jona-laa/jona-laa/README.md

 ### Hi there, I'm Jonathan!                                                   ![My Avatar](https://avatars3.githubusercontent.com/u/54796213?v=4)

-I'm currently studying web development at Mitt Universitetet Sundsvall, but I'm based in Stockholm, Sweden.
+I'm currently studying web development at Mid Sweden University, Sundsvall, but I'm based in Stockholm, Sweden.

 #### Here's some of the skills that I've picked up so far ...
 * HTML